claranet/jinjaform/README.md

             *.tfvars
 ```

-If you run `terraform plan` from the `terraform/site/dev` directory, Jinjaform will combine the files from each level (`terraform`, `site`, `dev`) into a single working directory before it executes Terraform.
+If you run `jinjaform plan` from the `terraform/site/dev` directory, Jinjaform will combine the files from each level (`terraform`, `site`, `dev`) into a single working directory before it executes Terraform.

 All `.tf` files will be rendered with Jinja2.